tanersener/mobile-ffmpeg/README.md

 #### Android

-Android NDK is required to build Android platform
+Android NDK and gradle is required to build Android platform

 #### IOS